Cossacks: Emergence

 Prior to the formation of the Zaporozhian Sich, Cossacks had usually been organized by Ruthenian boyars, or princes of the nobility, especially various Lithuanian starostas.
 Merchants, peasants, and runaways from the Polish–Lithuanian Commonwealth, Muscovy, and Moldavia also joined the Cossacks.

-The first recorded sich prototype was formed by the starosta of Cherkasy and Kaniv, Dmytro Vyshnevetsky, who built a fortress on the island of Little Khortytsia on the banks of the Lower Dnieper in 1552.
+It has been argued that the first sich prototype was formed by the starosta of Cherkasy and Kaniv, Dmytro Vyshnevetsky, who built Khortytsia Castle on the island of "Little Khortytsia" on the banks of the Lower Dnieper in the 1550s.
 The Zaporozhian Host adopted a lifestyle that combined the ancient Cossack order and habits with those of the Knights Hospitaller.

 The Cossack structure arose, in part, in response to the struggle against Tatar raids.
 Socio-economic developments in the Polish-Lithuanian Commonwealth were another important factor in the growth of the Ukrainian Cossacks.
 During the 16th century, serfdom was imposed because of the favorable conditions for grain sales in Western Europe.
 This subsequently decreased the locals' land allotments and freedom of movement.
 In addition, the Polish-Lithuanian Commonwealth government attempted to impose Catholicism, and to Polonize the local Ukrainian population.
 The basic form of resistance and opposition by the locals and burghers was flight and settlement in the sparsely populated steppe.